 A WORLD OUTSIDE

 Teaching the whole boy means exposing boys to environments and situations which call on them to practically deal with risk and lead them to a better understanding of the country and the people with whom we share it.
-We are privileged to have space and time to extend the imagination and horizons of the boys at St Charles College. it is our responsibility to pursue extension programmes which do not focus on entertainment but rather on social and individual responsibility to translate their education into making a sustainable difference.
+We are privileged to have space and time to extend the imagination and horizons of the boys at St Charles College.
+It is our responsibility to pursue extension programmes which do not focus on entertainment but rather on social and individual responsibility to translate their education into making a sustainable difference.

-From Grade 000 to grade 12 our boys reflect on the extension programmes as significant life changing events which help them to form a holistic perspective that challenges the materialistic, technology saturated, and disparate world in which they must make their way.
+From Grade 000 to Grade 12 our boys reflect on the extension programmes as significant life changing events which help them to form a holistic perspective that challenges the materialistic, technology saturated, and disparate world in which they must make their way.

 “Twenty years from now you will be more disappointed by the things that you didn't do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbour.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.” - MARK TWAIN

-Probably greatest satisfaction we can find is in serving others.
+Probably the greatest satisfaction we can find is in serving others.
 This principle is embedded in everything we do and our expectation is that boys will develop at the College a sense of humility and consideration for other people.

 A wide range of opportunities exist within the College to encourage boys to directly involve themselves in service to the College and beyond.
 From donating blood to building projects in rural communities it is intentional that we connect the boys directly with the needs on the ground.